Defense industry of South Korea: Aerospace sector

 South Korea's capability to develop indigenous missiles originated from performing maintenance on MIM-23 Hawk and Nike Hercules missiles in 1972.
 The South Korean company in charge of the maintenance was GoldStar Precision.
-After gaining enough expertise, South Korea developed its first ballistic missile, the Hyunmoo-1, based on the Nike Hercules missiles.
+After gaining enough expertise, South Korea developed its first of a series of ballistic missiles, the Hyunmoo-1 based on the Nike Hercules missiles.
 GoldStar Precision would later become LIG Nex1, which continues to develop advanced missiles and equipment for the South Korean military.
 Additionally, South Korea would also modernize MGR-1 Honest John missiles.

 After the Cold War, leading aircraft companies around the world have been forced to consolidate in their countries, merging and acquiring others to lower development costs and risks amidst an era of uncertainty in the aircraft market.
 Leading aircraft companies would also begin to cooperate with each other to develop new aircraft for economic reasons.
 The 1997 Asian financial crisis forced South Korea to consolidate its aerospace industry for the same reasons.
 The rivalry between the aircraft companies reduced their competitiveness, and the South Korean government was in desperate need of a more streamlined aerospace manufacturer for the country.
 The decision was made to merge SSA, DHI, and HYSA under a single entity.
 Korean Air opted not to join, but by that point, it was not as heavily involved in manufacturing aircraft as it used to.
 On October 1, 1999, all three aircraft companies merged to become Korea Aerospace Industry (KAI), South Korea's sole aircraft manufacturer.
 KAI inherited the aircraft programs the previous companies were working on, as well as embarking on several projects to develop aircraft domestically for the armed forces.
 KAI produced the KT-1 basic trainer from DHI's work on the KTX-1 program.
 KAI would cooperate with Lockheed Martin to produce additional F-16s for the KFP.
 In the early 2000s, KAI successfully developed the T-50 advanced trainer from SSA's work on the KTX-2 program.
 The T-50 is South Korea's first domestically produced supersonic aircraft and has been widely produced and exported.
 It is considered one of the most advanced trainer aircraft, and the FA-50 variant has been made as a light combat aircraft.
 At the same time, the F-15K would be selected as a fighter in the F-X fighter program, leading to its co-production between KAI and Boeing.
 The KUH-1 and LAH helicopters were co-developed with assistance from Airbus Helicopters (formerly called Eurocopter).
 The KF-X fighter is South Korea's second domestically produced fighter, with the goal of becoming an advanced multi-role fighter to replace South Korea's aging F-4 and F-5 fighters and potentially becoming exportable.
 In 2015, KAI was awarded the contract by DAPA to develop the KF-X. The aircraft's development is planned to be completed by 2026, with mass production beginning in 2028.
 KAI would also develop UAVs of various sizes and purposes for military and civilian usage.